Pratyush038/FoodBridge-AI/README.md

 npm run dev
 ```

-The app will work immediately with mock data - perfect for demos!
+The app works immediately with mock data - perfect for hackathon demos!

-### Option 2: Full Setup (Optional)
+### Enhanced Setup (Optional)
-Create a `.env.local` file for enhanced features:
+Create a `.env.local` file for full features:

 ```env
 # Required for production